Tomaubier/CoperniFUS/docs/contents/tutorial.rst

         }
     }

 At this point the mesh loaded in the *STL Handler* module can be removed.
-Note that armature visibility and *Tooltip* location inheritance can be set in the *Stereotactic Frame* module in the same fashion as in the *Brain Atlas* and *Anatomical Landmarks Calibration* modules.
+Note that armature visibility and *Tooltip* location inheritance can be set in the *Stereotaxic Frame* module in the same fashion as in the *Brain Atlas* and *Anatomical Landmarks Calibration* modules.

 .. image:: /_static/tutorial_assets/tuto_17.png

-For demonstration purposes we will now add *Stereotactic Armatures* that would be used for the planing of an experiment where focused ultrasound (FUS) is applied to the *VTA* while monitoring the activity of the *NAc* region using a recording electrode.
+For demonstration purposes we will now add *Stereotaxic Armatures* that would be used for the planing of an experiment where focused ultrasound (FUS) is applied to the *VTA* while monitoring the activity of the *NAc* region using a recording electrode.

 To reference anatomical coordinates on the animal during the experiment, we will first define a dummy probe with a needle tip.
-As mentioned in :ref:`Armature definition procedure <armature_definition_procedure>`, careful measurement of all stereotactic elements need to be performed to obtain good planning and simulation results.
-An armature definition validation procedure is also described in the :ref:`Armature definition procedure <armature_definition_procedure>` section.
+As mentioned in :ref:`Armature definition procedure <armature_definition_procedure>`, careful measurement of all stereotaxic elements needs to be performed to obtain accurate planning and simulation results.
+For reference, an armature definition validation procedure is also described in the :ref:`Armature definition procedure <armature_definition_procedure>` section.

 .. image:: /_static/tutorial_assets/tuto_18.png

 As we touched on earlier, Stereotaxic Frame joints are defined in the ``_armature_joints`` section of the armature configuration dictionary.
-To start, we will define the location of the stereotactic frame origin relative to the spatial reference we choose, which is the *Bregma* landmark in this example.
+To start, we will define the location of the stereotaxic frame origin relative to the spatial reference we choose, which is the *Bregma* landmark in this example.
 To that end, a regular *Armature* named *Bregma to Stereotaxic Frame Origin* is created by pressing the *Add armature* button.
 Translations along X, Y and Z need to be defined.
 Furthermore, the location of *Bregma* relative to the frame origin will likely be specific to each animals included in the study, we thus want to make these parameters easily editable.

 Armature joints are defined in the following way